Forthcoming Event – October 2015

 If you are a practitioner, academic or policy maker or if you support the NAYJ aims, why not consider becoming a member?
 Membership benefits – from as little as £18 per annum – include:

 - Weekly SCYJ youth justice e mail, keeping you up to date with policy, practice and legislation news and information

 - Access to Youth Justice; an international journal

 - Discounted places at NAYJ seminars and events

 - Advance copies of NAYJ briefing and campaign papers

 For further information and a downloadable application form please go to the membership page.

 Do you want an instant guide to what’s happening in youth justice?
-NAYJ has just published its annual report ‘Children in Trouble with the Law: an overview of trends and developments 2013′ by Dr Tim Bateman.
-Click here to access or download your copy
+Watch out for the publication of the NAYJ annual review of trends and developments to be published in the autumn.

 Arrested 17-year-olds need a fairer deal lawgazette.co.uk/analysis/com…